Nevada Medicaid shift could impact continuity of mental health care

 But as of Aug.
 15, Nevada’s mental health providers who take Medicaid for psychotherapy and neurotherapy services, including individual and group therapy and biofeedback, will need to obtain that approval before a client’s fourth session.

-The change directly impacts fee-for-service Medicaid recipients — about a quarter of the 650,000 Nevadans insured through the program.
+The change directly affects fee-for-service Medicaid recipients — about a quarter of the 650,000 Nevadans insured through the program.

 Preventing fraud